sourcegraph/handbook/content/strategy-goals/strategy/growth-team/index.md

 - **Make support and feedback inbound instead of outbound** ([#41929](https://github.com/sourcegraph/sourcegraph/issues/41929))
 - **Empower users to drive trials**, including showcasing Sourcegraph to their teams or decision makes, to lead to a trial.
 We will continue mapping [successfull and failed user journeys](https://docs.google.com/document/d/1Jlt1oeOwjPC_PSPypEwnwfIkT6K2hw_Jek3J16ZiW1A/edit#heading=h.ql3419vdhzcg) and work with other teams to make trials successfull.
 - **Iterate on the signup experience.** Build the infrastructure required to improve the signup experience ([RFC 763](https://docs.google.com/document/d/1MoDYlWBWALGDj-DJdlCvAAFpkrW0nwJL_nb0ih4uUJ0/edit#)).
 We will start building a cloud console API that will progressively replace the Zapier backend, and both reduce the operational burden, and improve the experience (eg. the brittle initial reset password experience).
-- **Refine user activation metrics and iterate on user onboarding and activation.**
+- **Refine metrics**

 ### What we're not working on & why

 - We are not working on the self-hosted motion until we have a working self-serve Cloud motion.
 - We are not building in-product conversion flows (example: credit card payments), and focus on generating PQLs for Sourcegraph's go-to-market team to engage with (product-led sales).
+- We're not immediately working on virality, until we fix initial onboarding.
+We need to focus on the biggest problem first.